operator-framework/operator-sdk/doc/user-guide.md

 }
 ```

-To add a 3rd party resource to an operator, you must add it to the manager's scheme.
+To add a 3rd party resource to an operator, you must add it to the Manager's scheme.
 By creating an `AddToScheme` method or reusing one you can easily add a resource to your scheme.
 An [example][deployments_register] shows that you define a function and then use the [runtime][runtime_package] package to create a `SchemeBuilder`.

 #### Register with the manager's scheme
-Call the `AddToScheme()` function for your 3rd party resource and pass it the manager's scheme via `mgr.GetScheme()`.
+Call the `AddToScheme()` function for your 3rd party resource and pass it the Manager's scheme via `mgr.GetScheme()`.

 Example:
 ```go